lalitshankarchowdhury/Professorate/auth/email/README.md

 # email

 Contains Gmail client credentials and access token.
+Not included for security reasons.